khanhdang/mkdocs-site/docs/rand.md

 # Random

+!!! info
         Just some random things about me.
 Not related to work :).
-{: .announce}

 ## Chess